sparklingpandas/sparklingpandas/README.md

 SparklingPandas uses this for including the PySpark libraries

 Other than that you can install SparklingPandas with pip and just import it.
-The primary unit of SparklingPandas is a PRDD (Pandas Resillent Distributed Data Set)

 State
 =========

-This is in early development and should not be considered usable.
+This is in early development.
+Feedback is taken seriously and is seriously appreciated.
+As you can tell Us SparklingPandas are a pretty serious bunch.

 Support
 =========